fhiso/sources-and-citations/citation-elements.md

 *  a name, called the *citation element name*; and
 *  a value, called the *citation element value*.

-{.ednote}  Earlier drafts of this standard included two other parts: a *layer identifier* and a *language tag*.
-The *layer identifier* has been made an implementation detail of the serialisation, and the *language tag* has been moved to the *citation element value* in the form of a *translation set*.

 A *citation element set* is defined to be an ordered list of *citation elements*; *conformant* applications *may* reorder the list subject to the following constraints: